 Try these healing honey recipes:

-This Lemon, Turmeric, and Ginger Tea are chock-full of antioxidants, anti-inflammatories, and ancient healing powers.
+This Lemon, Turmeric, and Ginger Tea are chock-full antioxidants, anti-inflammatories, and ancient healing powers.

-We look to ginger, honey, and lemon when we feel a little under the weather.
+We look to ginger, honey, and lemon when we feel under the weather.
 We call this Dr. Feelgood Tea and drink it just before bed.

-How sweet does it know that you can improve your daily health by trying a few of these home remedies?
+How sweet is it that you can improve your daily health by trying a few home remedies?
 Discover how to use honey to cure what ails you!
 Honey is a safe, natural health solution with no side effects.
 Many health experts recommend it as part of diet regimens due to its excellent medicinal and health benefits.

 * Irradiation destroys the living aspects of Manuka Honey sold in the USA